Yan-Zero/TaiwuTools/README.md

   + BoxElementGameObject

     Use LayoutElement.
-    Can auto resize itself by parm.
+    Can auto resize itself by parameters.

   + BoxSizeFitterGameObject

     Use ContentSizeFitter.
-    Can resize parent to adapt children.
+    Can resize parent to fit children.

   + BoxGroupGameObject

     Use LayoutGroup.
     It support Horizontal and Vertical.
     Can auto sort and resize children.

+  + BoxGirdGameObject

-  + BoxGirdGameObject(Base on BoxSizeFitterGameObject)
+    + Based on BoxSizeFitterGameObject

     Use GridLayoutGroup.
-    But it can automatically set children's width to adapt parent.
+    But it can automatically adapt children's width to parent.

-  + BoxModelGameObject(Base on BoxElementGameObject,BoxGroupGameObject)
+  + BoxModelGameObject

-    Have both BoxElementGameObject on and BoxGroupGameObject function.
+    + Based on BoxElementGameObject and BoxGroupGameObject

-  + BoxAutoSizeModelGameObject(Base on BoxSizeFitterGameObject,BoxGroupGameObject)
+  + BoxAutoSizeModelGameObject

-    Have both BoxSizeFitterGameObject and BoxGroupGameObject function.
+    + Based on BoxSizeFitterGameObject and BoxGroupGameObject

 + Non-core